w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 undelegation will restart the lock period for the larger DOT amount and the longest conviction period between the existing and the new lock.

-This will only matter to accounts with conviction, as no conviction doesn't instill a lock period.
+This will only matter to accounts with conviction, as the accounts with no conviction don't have any lock period.

 Examples: